VeloxDB/VeloxDB/Samples/Performance/CRUDPerfSample/readme.txt

 	save --file config.cluster.json
 	show
-		You should see the configuration of the cluster similar to the following: main (HA)                 Election timeout: 2.00 s
+		/*You should see the configuration of the cluster similar to the following: main (HA)                 Election timeout: 2.00 s
-		├─Shared Folder Witness   Path: witness, File timeout: 2 s.
+		├─Shared Folder Witness   Path: witness_path, File timeout: 2 s.
 		├─node1 (Write)
 		└─node2 (Write)
+		*/
 	exit
 	exit

-5. Copy the unpacked server directory (with modified configuration and cluster configuration inside it) to the two provisioned machines
+5. Copy the an entire server directory that we just created the cluster configuration in, to the second of the two provisioned machines
 6. Open vlxdbcfg.json on both machines and modify the property ThisNodeName to host_name1 and host_name2 respectively
-6. Run the VeloxDB server on both machines (step 9 in the previous section)
+7. Run the VeloxDB server on both machines (step 9 in the previous section)
-7. Run the following CLI command on one of the machines (from inside the server directory) to confirm that the cluster is up and running and that the Primary node has been choosen: dotnet vlx.dll status exit
+8. Run the following CLI command on one of the machines (from inside the server directory) to confirm that the cluster is up and running and that the Primary node has been choosen: vlx status
-8. Run steps 9 to 10 from the previous section (on any of the two server machines)
+9. Run steps 10 to 12 from the previous section (on any of the two server machines)
-9. Run the client application (step 12 of the precious section), but instead specifying a single host name, specify host names of both server machines: dotnet client host_name1/host_name2 multiplier worker_count
+10. Run the client application (step 12 of the precious section), but instead of specifying a single host name, specify host names of both server machines: client host_name1/host_name2 multiplier worker_count conn_count